RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 C.	Independent,	every	six	months
 D.	Internal,	yearly

-### Question # 27 - Which	step	of	the	audit	plan	determines	how	many	staff	will	need	to	beallocated	on	behalf	of	the	organization	and	the	auditors	to	conduct	a successful	audit?
+### Question # 27 - Which	step	of	the	audit	plan	determines	how	many	staff	will	need	to	be allocated	on	behalf	of	the	organization	and	the	auditors	to	conduct	a successful	audit?
 A.	Define	scope
 B.	Lessons	learned
 C.	Define	objectives
 D.	Conduct	the	audit

-### Question # 28 - Many	jurisdictions	around	the	world	have	comprehensive	regulationsregarding	privacy	and	data	protection.
+### Question # 28 - Many	jurisdictions	around	the	world	have	comprehensive	regulations regarding	privacy	and	data	protection.
 Which	jurisdiction	lacks	an	overall comprehensive	policy	that	covers	its	entire	jurisdictional	area?
 A.	United	States
 B.	European	Union
 C.	Russia
 D.	Japan

-### Question # 29 - An	audit	scope	statement	defines	the	entire	process	and	procedures	to	beused	while	conducting	of	an	audit.
+### Question # 29 - An	audit	scope	statement	defines	the	entire	process	and	procedures	to	be used	while	conducting	of	an	audit.
 Which	of	the	following	items	is	NOT something	that	would	be	found	in	an	audit	scope	statement?
 A.	Exclusions
 B.	Costs
 C.	Certifications
 D.	Reports

-### Question # 30 - Which	of	the	following	laws	pertains	to	the	protection	and	confidentialityof	PII,	related	specifically	to	financial	institutions?
+### Question # 30 - Which	of	the	following	laws	pertains	to	the	protection	and	confidentiality of	PII,	related	specifically	to	financial	institutions?
 A.	HIPAA
 B.	SOX
 C.	Safe	Harbor